pisv/gethandly.wiki-playground/Step-Four.md

 }
 ```

 That's it.
-Nothing more is required for Handly/Xtext integration.
+Nothing more is required to enable Handly/Xtext integration.

-Okay, let's test it.
+Let's test it.
 Launch a runtime workbench with the workspace where
 you have imported the `Test002` project in the [[previous step|Step Three]].
-Open the `test.foo` file with the Xtext editor.
-Ensure that you have opened
+Ensure that you have opened the **Foo Navigator** and expand the `Test002`
-the **Foo Navigator** and expand the `Test002` and `test.foo` elements in it.
+and `test.foo` elements in the view.
+Then, open the `test.foo` file
-Then, try declaring a new variable in the editor: `var z;`.
+with the Xtext editor and try declaring a new variable: `var z;`.

-Hmm, our view doesn't get updated.
+Hmm, our view didn't get updated.
 What's wrong?

-Well, we need to notify the view that the working copy's contents changed.
+Well, we need to notify the view about changes in the working copy.
 We will use our existing [[change notification mechanism|Step-Three#model-change-events]]
 for that.
 In that way, every `IElementChangeListener` registered with the
 Foo model will get notified about working copy changes.
 Even better, the